au-research/FAIR-data-101-training/2-accessible/activities.md

 button to launch a virtual environment on a BinderHub.
 Unfortunately, it can take several minutes to load, so this is an ideal time to go get a cup of coffee.
 Please be patient.

-**Update (03/06/2020):** Unfortunately there is a small error in the notebook that means it will not work with the latest version of the Trove API.
-We have created [a version of the notebook that works without errors.](https://mybinder.org/v2/gh/mpfl/trove-api-intro/master)

 Once the virtual environment has launched, click on **Your-first-API-request.ipynb** to open the notebook.

 A Jupyter notebook consists of explanatory text with a white background, and code blocks with grey backgrounds.